brandnova/Foodie/README.md

 # Foodie
-Food Ordering WebApp with Django and Bootstrao
+Food Ordering WebApp with Django and Bootstrap